akka/akka-http/docs/src/main/paradox/java/http/introduction.md

 This means that you can `complete` a request with any kind of object a as long as there is an implicit marshaller available in scope.

-Default marshallers are provided for simple objects like String or ByteString, and you can define your own for example for JSON.
-An additional module provides JSON serialization using the spray-json library (see @ref[JSON Support](common/json-support.md#akka-http-spray-json) for details).
+JSON support is possible in `akka-http` by the use of Jackson, an external artifact (see @ref[JSON Support](common/json-support.md#json-support-via-jackson) for details).

 The `Route` created using the Route DSL is then "bound" to a port to start serving HTTP requests: